 Type 2: Ceramic Heaters

 Ceramic heaters work by heating up a ceramic heating element, which then heats up the surrounding air.
 They may also have a fan which moves the air around.

 These are standard electric heaters.
-They’re pretty standard: cost of running them depends entirely on their wattage and how you use them.
+They’re pretty, well, standard!
+The cost of running them depends entirely on their wattage and how you use them.

 These are #2 because of their simplicity.
 They’re not the most efficient, but they’re easy to find and use.
 There are plenty of options so you can choose a favorite, you don’t need to worry about setting anything up, and they’re easy to move around.

 Ceramic Heater Recommendation

 Type 3: Oil-Filled Heaters

-While an oil-filled heater may sound pretty old-school, modern versions are super effective.
+While an oil-filled heater may sound pretty old-school, modern versions are super efficient.
 Both at heating, and keeping your energy bills down.
 They’re also almost completely silent!

 Consider oil-filled heaters if you’re not normally in a rush.
 They take a while to heat up but keep their heat for a very long time.
 With that in mind, be sure to get one with a digital timer if you can.
 That means you can skip the slow wait for heat by switching it on before you even get home.
 You get all of the pros, and skip the main con.

 Oil Heater Recommendation

-It’s rated at 1500W, but it also has a setting for ‘Eco-friendly’.
-This alternates it between the high and low settings, meaning that it’s very cheap to run (around half of the 1500W) when it’s just maintaining a warm temperature.
+It’s rated at 2000W, but it also has a setting for ‘Eco-friendly’.
+This alternates it between the high and low settings, meaning that it’s very cheap to run (around half of the 2000W) when it’s just maintaining a warm temperature.
 On top of that, it’s also got full digital controls and a timer – so you can have it warmed up before you even get home!